North Business College Complex

 Master of Science in Accounting

-Our next application deadline is January 1, 2013 for those interested in starting in Summer or Fall Semesters 2013.
+Our next application deadline is October 1, 2014 for those interested in starting in Spring 2015.

 Welcome to the Master of Science in Accounting Program in the Broad Graduate School of Management at Michigan State University.